jeffersonfparil/jeffersonfparil.github.io/_posts/2023-06-17-elasticnet-like.md

 ## Nex steps

 - Create a self-standing implementation with an R API.
 See [poolgen/src/gp/penalise.rs](https://github.com/jeffersonfparil/poolgen/blob/main/src/gp/penalise.rs) for the current implementaion used with pool sequencing data.
-- Improve the algorithm for better computational efficiency and accuracy (specifically account for overfitting in some cross-fold validation runs which seems to be reducing the performance of elasticnet, e.g. filter out parameter values ($\lambda$s and $\alpha$s) which resulted in overfitting, or probably use the mode of the parameters)
+- Improve the algorithm for better computational efficiency and accuracy (specifically account for overfitting in some cross-fold validation runs which seems to be reducing the performance of elasticnet, e.g. filter out parameter values ($\lambda$ and $\alpha$) which resulted in overfitting, or probably use the mode of the parameters across the replicated k-fold cross-validation runs)
 - Determine how well this performs compared with ridge, Lasso, and elasticnet using the [glmnet package](https://glmnet.stanford.edu/articles/glmnet.html)
 - Layout the mathematical basis if it turns out to be a good penalisation alternative